Best Practices | Scaffolding to Support Student Success in Online Courses

 - Create an outline of the scaffolding for each assignment in the course and share it with students so the scaffolding is evident (students should see that the course activities build on each other in a logical sequence)

 In her book Effective Online Teaching: Foundations and Strategies for Student Success, Tina Stavredes provides many practical tips and examples of scaffolding for online instructors.
 Stavredes (2011) recommends providing students with scaffolding as they learn to navigate an online course.
-An example of this type of scaffolding is a document or video that provides an orientation to the online environment (Blackboard) including the various tools that will be used in the course.
+An example of this type of scaffolding is a document or video that provides an orientation to the online environment (Canvas) including the various tools that will be used in the course.
 Stavredes (2011) also recommends providing students with a document that addresses topics such as your teaching style, the pace of the course, the amount of time it will take to complete weekly activities, required course materials, due dates, communication protocols, grading and feedback, and academic integrity.

 Even once your students are comfortable working in the online environment, they may need scaffolding to help them build their thinking processes, including planning, monitoring, and evaluating.
 Examples of scaffolds to address these needs include a course overview that outlines course goals and how learning activities accomplish the goals, a time log to help students monitor their progress on an activity, self-evaluation activities that can be used to tailor feedback to students, and note-taking templates to assist students with reflecting on what they are learning (Stavredes, 2011).
 Students may also struggle to digest difficult content and may need scaffolding to learn how to identify key concepts and organize them into meaningful arrangements.
 Stavredes (2011) suggests using advance organizers, study guides, graphic organizers, and outlines as scaffolds to address this need.